What’s the state of SAS? Will the 24G standard help SAS drives thrive in an increasingly NVMe-oriented data center landscape?

 All incumbents face challenges though, and for SAS (and the wider SCSI stack) that challenge comes in the form of flash—specifically flash-native NVMe.
 As advances in AI drive demand for low-latency storage solutions, the question emerges: can SAS survive for the long term?

-Nipping at the heels of SAS, however, is NVMe (Non-Volatile Memory express), which began development in 2007 and became commercially available in 2012.
+Nipping at the heels of SAS, however, is NVMe (Non-Volatile Memory Express), which began development in 2007 and became commercially available in 2012.
 Here, the trend lines are clear.
-NVMe SSDs continue to grow in market share, particularly in the enterprise data center as the market for all-flash arrays (AFAs) gains momentum.
-According to a report by Transparency Market Research Inc., the NVMe market will continue to grow at a CAGR of 25.8% between 2023 and 2031.
+The IDC estimates that 80% of SSDs shipped in 2024 used NVMe, a huge shift from the 36% figure in 2020.
+According to a report by Market Glass Inc., the NVMe market will continue to grow at a CAGR of 29.5% between 2025 and 2032.

 SAS Drives: Timeline and Overview